SASpringbok07/You-Dont-Know-JS/scope-closures/ch3.md

 Since the marble's color is known from compilation, and it's immutable, this information will likely be stored with (or at least accessible from) each variable's entry in the AST; that information is then used in generating the executable instructions that constitute the program's run-time.
 In other words, *Engine* (from Chapter 2) doesn't need to lookup and figure out which scope bucket a variable comes from.
 That information is already known!

 Avoiding the need for a run-time lookup is a key optimization benefit for lexical scope.
 Scope is fixed at author-time/compile-time, and unaffected by run-time conditions, so no run-time lookup is necessary.
-Run-time is operates more performantly without spending time on these lookups.
+Run-time operates more performantly without spending time on these lookups.

 But I said "...usually known..." just now with respect to a marble's color determination during compilation.
 In what case would it *not* be known during compilation?